Amazon EC2 And S3 As A Cloud-Based Distributed Computing System

 Fault tolerance refers to keeping data accessible even if one or more nodes in a distributed storage cluster fail.

-Elastic scalability allows data consumers to request additional storage space as needed and storage systestrators to scale storage up or down by adding or deleting storage units from the cluster.
+Elastic scalability allows data consumers to request additional storage space as needed.
+They can also request storage systestrators to scale storage up or down by adding or deleting storage units from the cluster.

 The CAP theorem defines an intrinsic limitation for distributed storage systems.
 According to the theorem, a distributed system cannot sustain Consistency, Availability, and Partition Tolerance.
 At least a few of these three traits must be sacrificed.
 While many distributed storage systems ensure availability and partition tolerance, they sacrifice consistency.